- Découvertes

 - In a small saucepan, heat a little olive oil over medium heat and sauté the shallot until translucent.

-- Reduce heat and simmer until the sauce is reduced by half and has a syrupy consistency.
+- Reduce the heat and let simmer until the sauce is reduced by half and has a syrupy consistency.

-- Add the knob of butter to thicken the sauce, then mix well.
+- Add a knob of butter to bind the sauce, then mix well.

 - Season the red mullet fillets with salt and pepper.

-- Cook the red mullet fillets skin-side down first, for about 2 to 3 minutes, until golden brown and crispy.
-Turn the fillets over and cook for another 1 to 2 minutes, depending on their thickness.
+- Cook the red mullet fillets skin side down first, for about 2 to 3 minutes, until they are golden and crispy.
+Flip the fillets and cook for another 1 to 2 minutes, depending on thickness.

 - Remove the fillets from the pan and let them rest for a few moments.